This post may contain affiliate links. Please read mydisclosure policy.

 - Easy: Most of these ingredients you already have in your pantry.
 All you have to do is mix them up and then store them in an airtight container. (affiliate link)

 - Super Handy: You can use this seasoning blend to season almost anything.
 Did I mention the sweet potatoes?

-- So Much Flavor: This bbq seasoning blend, of course, can be used when you are grilling but it can also be used when you just want to bake up a quick batch of chicken or add flavor to some pan-fried shrimp.
+- So Much Flavor: This bbq seasoning blend, of course, can be used when you are grilling, but it can also be used when you want to bake up a quick batch of chicken or add flavor to some pan-fried shrimp.

-This recipe doesn't really require much explanation.
-You simply add all of the ingredients to a bowl, mix them together and then store in an airtight container.
+This recipe doesn’t require much explanation.
+Simply add all the ingredients to a bowl, mix them, and then store them in an airtight container.

 My only advice is to find the highest quality spices that you can.

 How To Use A Dry Rub

 Learning how to use a dry rub is also essential.